QR3.9.1 A Fairy Tale for Physicists

 For a scientist, this doesn’t just offend Occam’s razor, it outrages it.
-Do you believe that in the time it took to read this sentence, a billion, billion universes arose just from the light that hit your eyes?
-Current physics does because it is the only way to dismiss quantum randomness.
-Some now talk of the multiverse as a fact despite no evidence at all, based on the belief that “It must be so”.
+Do you believe that in the time it took to read this sentence, a billion, billion universes arose from the light that hit your eyes?
+Current physics does because it avoids randomness, but why?
+The goal isn’t to advance a new theory based on evidence but to sustain an old one despite it.
+To be clear, no facts at all support the multiverse, so it only exists to sustain the materialistic view that physical events cause everything.

-In historical terms, many-world-theory essentially replaces the clockwork universe that quantum theory demolished last century with a clockwork multiverse.
-Attempts to rescue this zombie theory (Note 1) by letting a finite number of universes repartition after each choice (Deutsch, 1997) only recovers the original problem, as what chooses which worlds are dropped?
-Yet why would the universe, like a doting parent with a quantum camera, want to store everything that might happen?
-The many-worlds multiverse is truly a fairy tale for physicists (Baggot, 2013).
+Many-worlds theory tries to replace the clockwork universe quantum theory demolished a century ago with a clockwork multiverse, but it is a backward step.
+Attempts to rescue this zombie theory (Note 1) by letting a finite number of universes repartition after each choice (Deutsch, 1997) just recover the original problem, as what chooses which worlds are dropped?
+But why would nature, like a doting parent with a quantum camera, want to store everything that might happen?
+The multiverse sustains the belief that everything is physical, so it is really just a fairy tale for physicists (Baggot, 2013).

 Next